 The first time I had Nutella was in a very unlikely place — on the island of Tahiti!
-Tahiti, being a French Protectorate, means that all kinds of delicious European treats are readily available in markets except on some of the smaller islands.
+Because Tahiti is a French Protectorate, all kinds of delicious European treats are readily available in markets, except on some of the smaller islands.
 Also, fresh baguettes are delivered several times a day to even lowly gas station convenience stores!
 It was crazy wonderful.

-At any rate, I was staying at a pension where they provided natural alarm clocks for everyone in the form of a band of semi-wild chickens.
+At any rate, I was staying at a pension where they provided natural alarm clocks for everyone, in the form of a band of semi-wild chickens.
 Fortunately, they also served breakfast, which included the aforementioned baguettes along with a variety of jams and Nutella.
 Although the baguettes were no longer warm, they were very fresh and the Nutella was the perfect antidote for a night during which I was wakened several times by dueling roosters.
 Even better, I sat next to a small group of Italians who had grown up on Gianduja (same thing only homemade), and we visited cheerfully in a mixture of Italian (them) and Spanish (me).
 It was a watershed moment.